L0stThoughts/Text-Based-Game/README.md

 The "Music" button controls the game's music.

-The "Help" button provides assistance with the game.
+The "Help" button provides assistance with the game. (currently not implemented)

-### Storyline

-The game begins with a starting position and presents choices for the player to proceed.
-The story unfolds based on the chosen options.
-Here are some key positions and actions in the game:

-Speak to the Village Elder

-Take a Different Path

-Explore the Abandoned Mine

-Attack the Bandit Camp

-These choices lead to further interactions and decisions in the game, with different consequences and outcomes.

 ### Development